 On November 13, 2003, the Company entered into a 4% Bridge Loan Agreement with various investors, including some officers of the Company.
 The Company received aggregate proceeds in the amount of \$1,069,893.
 Accrued interest and principal was convertible contingent upon subsequent financing.
 The due date was May 31, 2004 provided a definitive term sheet for an equity sale had been executed by the Company on or before April 30, 2004.
 In consideration for entering into the Bridge Loan Agreement, the Company issued Series B stock warrants with an exercise price equal to the price paid per share at the next equity financing.
-In closing the November 13, 2003 Bridge Loan Agreement, the price paid per share at the next equity financing in 214,000 warrants.
+The number of warrants to be issued were defined as the committed capital balance multiplied by 0.2 and divided by the price paid per share at the next equity financing.
+In closing the November 13, 2003 Bridge Loan Agreement, the price paid per share at the next equity financing was estimated to be \$1.00, resulting in 214,000 warrants.
 The Company received cash consideration for the 214,000 warrants at a rate of \$0.0005 per share or an aggregate amount of \$107, which was recorded as additional paid-in capital during 2003.
 Upon closing the Series B equity financing on July 30, 2004, the price paid per share was set at \$0.4333 resulting in a total of 493,888 seven-year warrants being issued.